salesforce-misc/violet-samples/README.md

 ```

 Once deployed you will be able to use the web interface to register the skill on Amazon's or Google's services.

+### Developing

+The code here has been setup to run with `eslint`.
+It can be be run by doing:
+* `npm run lint` - lints the scripts folder
+* `npm run lint:watch` - watches changes in the script folder and runs lint on change
+* `npm run lint:watch:changed` - similar to lint:watch but only lints on the file changed.

 ## Contribution/Supporting